fleetimee/fleetimee/README.md

 I'm a developer based in Yogyakarta, Indonesia who has a passion to build things that impact people's day to day lives to make them better.
 In the future, my plan is to start a tech startup to bring my love of coding and entrepreneurship together.

-Also i love From Software games (Dark Souls, Dark Souls 2, Dark Souls 3, Sekiro, Elden Ring).
+Also i love playing From Software games (Dark Souls, Dark Souls 2, Dark Souls 3, Sekiro, Elden Ring) when im not working.

 * 📫 How to reach me?
 Feel free to reach me out on any platforms [here](https://fleetime.my.id)